 There is also the Deep Creek Lake Discovery Center, where kids can explore the exhibits and learn about the wildlife in the area.
 The lake also has a nature center and playgrounds for kids to have fun.

 Located in Catoctin Mountain and close to DC, Cunningham Falls has a small but nice lake with a beach and great hiking trails.
-Families can also enjoy kayaking on the lake or hanging out on the campgrounds.
-This state park also has waterfalls which are the largest in Maryland.
+You can also enjoy kayaking on the lake or hanging out on the campgrounds.
+This state park also has remarkable waterfalls, which are the largest in Maryland.

 This is another great family-friendly beach located in Eastern shore Maryland.
 It started as a fishing village and then became a beach resort.